 In effect, Human and Machine Intelligence working hand-in-hand.

 Identifying the skills, and skill combinations, that will be in demand

-The machine learning algorithm is now being deployed on US Labor Force O*NET data, a unique dataset which maps the skills and competencies needed to do roughly 1000 jobs.
-The algorithm, developed by Michael Osborne and his team, will discern patterns - maybe some unexpected - that no human ever could.
+The machine-learning algorithm is currently being deployed on US labor force O*NET data, a unique dataset which maps the skills and competencies needed to do roughly 1,000 jobs.
+The algorithm, developed by Michael Osborne and his team, will find patterns—maybe some unexpected—that no human ever could.

 We expect to be able to share these insights by Spring 2017.

 The conversation needs to be widened to include Educationalists as well as Economists.
 Parents as well as Policy Makers